kishankg/2-Layer-CNN-with-Pytorch-Fashion-MNIST-/README.md

 # 2-Layer-CNN-with-Pytorch-Fashion-MNIST-
-I have used 2 layer CNN network, Autograd, Xavier weight and Avg-Pooling.
+I have used 2 layered CNN network, Autograd, Xavier weight and Avg-Pooling.
 Highest accuracy till now on test-data is 91.45%.